 Sadi Muriel Baron

 Like many mothers of celebrities, Sadi Muriel Baron might be considered famous because of her child, rather than because of her own personal accomplishments.
-Baron was the mother of Dr. Richard Raskind, who became one of the most famous American male-to-female transgender personalities when he was transformed into Dr. Renée Richards in 1976.
+Baron was the mother of Dr. Richard Raskind, who became one of the most famous American male-to-female transgender personalities when he transitioned into Dr. Renée Richards in 1976.
 However, Baron was herself a success story.
 Baron was a pioneering neurologist and psychiatrist who maintained her own private practice well into the 1950s.
 Indeed, one might argue that perhaps Renée derived her strength and determination to follow her heart after the example set by her mother.

 Born on April 1, 1889, Baron grew up in Bryn Mawr, Pennsylvania, the elder of two daughters.
 Her religious father pushed her toward a medical career as would have been traditional with a Jewish firstborn son.
 As a consequence, she maintained a defiant, headstrong identity as a professional Jewish woman throughout her life.
 This was evident in her educational accomplishments.
 Baron graduated at the top of her high school class, was among the top graduates of Bryn Mawr College, and was first in her class at the Women’s Medical College of Pennsylvania in Philadelphia.